ijl/orjson/README.md

 ##### OPT_SERIALIZE_UUID

-Serialize `uuid.UUID` instances.
+This is deprecated and has no effect in version 3.
+In version 2 this was required to serialize `uuid.UUID` instances.
 For more, see [UUID](https://github.com/ijl/orjson#UUID).

 ##### OPT_SORT_KEYS